My Cookie Journey

 Barbara Hall

-These Blueberry Lemon Shortbread Bars have a flaky crust, plus the sweet taste of fresh blueberries.
+These Blueberry Lemon Shortbread Bars have a butter shortbread crust on the bottom and dabs of shortbread on top.
+Add to that the sweet taste of fresh blueberries in the middle.

 Print Recipe Pin Recipe